peter-mount/uktransport/README.md

 # uktransport

-This docker image contains a suite of command line utilities that support the retrieval of various UK Transport OpenData and the importing of that data into a PostGIS database.
+This docker image contains a suite of command line utilities that support the retrieval of various UK Transport OpenData.

+Some of these utilities will write the retrieved data into a PostGIS database whilst others pass that data to a local RabbitMQ server.

 We use PostGIS rather than plain PostgreSQL as some of this data is geographic in nature.

 Instructions on how to use this image will appear in the wiki.

-## Available commands
+## Data retrieval commands

 ### cif
 #### cifimport